The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 There is very little signage explaining what you see, so you’ll probably get more out of the experience if you bring a local guide to talk you through the history.

-9) Explore the Shoreline Past Ambarita
+9. Discover the Shoreline Beyond Ambarita

 Enjoy a less hilly ride when you head in the other direction to Tomok.
 You’ll pass stunning churches, traditional Batak houses, deserted “beaches,” and buckets more culture.